duuaamichel/green-healthy-chocolate-/READEM.md

-🍫💚 Healthy Green Chocolate with Pumpkin Seeds
+🍫💚 Healthy Green Chocolate with Pumpkin Seeds welcom to my project

- Introduction
+|.
+Introduction:

 This project focuses on producing a healthy, naturally green chocolate using pumpkin seeds and green tea powder (Matcha).
 It contains no artificial colors or additives, keeping the product natural and nutritious.

- ⚙️Preparation Steps
+||. ⚙️Preparation Steps

 1. Grind pumpkin seeds into fine powder.